cybersecuritycloud/sasanka/README.md

 Prevent Clickjacking.

-Clickjacking is an WEB attack in which a user is tricked into fake linke, fake button.
+Clickjacking is an WEB attack in which a user is tricked into fake link, fake button.

 Enable on Service Example